Denzel Dumfries: Aruba

 Dumfries was eligible to represent Aruba through his father, Suriname through his mother, and his birthplace, the Netherlands.
-While still at Barendrecht, Dumfries received a call-up to play for the Aruba national football team.
+While still at Barendrecht, Dumfries received a call-up to play for the Aruba national team.
 He made his debut in a March 2014 friendly match against Guam, starting a match, in a 2–2 draw.
 Dumfries scored a goal against the same opposition in their second encounter a few days later.

 However, Dumfries maintained his desires to represent Netherlands because he believed playing for the Oranje was his international future.
 During his success in the UEFA Euro 2020, then Aruba manager Giovanni Franken told in an interview how people in Aruba were critical of Dumfries' decision to reject the national team, calling him a "traitor" at the time.